 Ground beef is a foundational food for Canadian families and a staple in households from coast to coast to coast.
 It’s one of the most affordable, convenient, and accessible sources of proteins available.
 Now, more than ever, we need to ensure Canadians continue to have access to affordable, accessible, and whole, nutritious foods, like ground beef.
 That’s why we stepped up, alongside industry partners and concerned Canadians, to provide Health Canada scientific, common-sense rationale for why ground beef should be exempt.

 It’s good for you.
 Ground beef is a nutrient-dense protein that contributes iron, zinc, vitamin B12, and other essential nutrients that our bodies rely on.

 Canadians rely on ground beef to feed their families because it’s affordable, accessible, and nutrient-rich.

 It’s good for the economy.
 Canadian farmers and ranchers produce high-quality, nutritious, accessible and affordable ground beef, and through the supply chain with meat processors, feed Canadian families and provide them with the necessary nutrients to stay healthy.

 Health Canada’s warning label is inconsistent.

 Health Canada wanted to put a warning label on ground beef, a natural whole food offering consumers a source of vital nutrients, including fats.
 At the same time, some highly processed, sugary and high in saturated fat foods like soda, chips and cookies are exempt from Health Canada’s labels.
 It doesn’t make sense.

 No other country is doing it.

 No other country has required single-ingredient products like beef to have warning labels.
-If Health Canada succeeds with its label, Canada will be the only jurisdiction in the world to place a health warning label on ground beef.
+If Health Canada succeeded with its label, Canada would have been the only jurisdiction in the world to place a health warning label on ground beef.